a-rahimi/procams/procams/index.md

 their phones as navigation devices.
 But within that satisfaction lurk minor pain points: You sometimes miss a turn because you split your attention, and often even put people's lives in danger.
-Your eye has to change its focal length as you glance between the road, you phone, then back.
-That adjustment takes a few seconds, which mean the road is briefly out of focus.
+Your eye has to change its focal length as you glance between the road, your phone, then back.
+That adjustment takes a few seconds, which means the road is briefly out of focus.
 You also waste time looking at your phone while your eye is out of focus.
 These moments of defocus are dangerous.
 With a HUD, you don’t have to refocus your eyes because the image plane is near the road.
 Touchscreens are also dangerous.